ouspg/SoftwareHardwareSec/2.Fuzzing_integration/README.md

 The latest version of ProjectX has been packed into Docker by the DevOps team and they have left following note:

       **_Notes from DevOps_**
       ProjectX now comes packed into a Docker container with a fuzzer integrated.
-Moreover, we changed the build system from CMake to bazel.

       Newer version of ProjectX contains the following:
       * All ProjectX C++ files